bergwald/bergwald.github.io/_posts/2022-03-31-neural-networks.md

 ### Beyond fully-connected neural layers

-While fully-connected layers work well with simple rank-1 tensors as inputs, other modalities benefit from different approaches.
+While fully-connected layers work well with simple rank-1 tensors as inputs, other approaches have been developed for different modalities.

 Large images and images with non-centered features are often tackled with convolutional layers, which are sparsely-connected and better suited to capturing local patterns than fully-connected layers.